BVLC/caffe/docs/multigpu.md

 The GPUs to be used for training can be set with the "-gpu" flag on the command line to the 'caffe' tool.  e.g. "build/tools/caffe train --solver=models/bvlc_alexnet/solver.prototxt --gpu=0,1" will train on GPUs 0 and 1.

-**NOTE**: each GPU runs the batchsize specified in your train_val.prototxt.
+**NOTE**: There is a difference between the Nvidia and BVLC branches.
+On BVLC Master each GPU runs the batchsize specified in your train_val.prototxt.
 So if you go from 1 GPU to 2 GPU, your effective batchsize will double.  e.g. if your train_val.prototxt specified a batchsize of 256, if you run 2 GPUs your effective batch size is now 512.
 So you need to adjust the batchsize when running multiple GPUs and/or adjust your solver params, specifically learning rate.

+In contrast, this branch divides the batchsize in train_val.prototxt by the number of GPUs to keep the total batchsize the same as specified.

 # Hardware Configuration Assumptions